OT Network Monitoring

 Core functions of OT network monitoring software include:

-• OT Asset Discovery and Inventory: Automatically identifies industrial devices, OT assets, and protocols connected to the OT network.
+• OT Asset Discovery and Inventory: Automatically identifies industrial devices, OT assets, and protocols connected to the OT network monitoring.

 • OT Threat Detection: Detects abnormal communications, unauthorized changes, malware activity, and suspicious device behavior.